Important Information About

 Important Note: The rapture is where this future glorification of the 'freely justified believer in Christ' (Romans 3:24-26) takes place.
 When God applies the term 'justified - or justification by faith' to a Christian ... it means that He now considers (or reckons) such a person to have never sinned; regardless of the fact that they have sinned and will continue to sin in some measure for the rest of their earthly life.
 This Divine decree of justification is not done arbitrarily.
-It becomes a legal and eternal declaration of Heaven's court made possible by the sacrifice of the Lamb of God (God's Son) who permanently took their sin away at the cross (John 1:29 and Romans 5:15-21).
+It becomes a legal and eternal declaration from Heaven's court ... made possible by the sacrifice of the Lamb of God (God's Son) who permanently took their sin away at the cross (John 1:29 and Romans 5:15-21).

 The Apostle John uses different words